Pros and Cons of Third Party Sales Leads

 - (1) The nature of web search yields high-interest sales leads.
 This is not a casual click, the potential customer is actively seeking your services.

 - (2) When friends recommend websites and pass on links, it is your link and not the 3rd party web link.
 Through branding effects and peer recommendations, a moderate volume of sales leads will be generated at no cost.

 - (3) The website that customers look at should have the same message and company name that is used by the sales rep., reducing customer confusion and increasing sales lead closing rates.

 - (4) The campaign is completely flexible and can be turned on or off, or scaled up or down almost instantly.
 You can turn it off over the weekend when your sales floor is unavailable, or over the holidays.
 There are no minimum requirements, no long term commitments or pre-pay.
 The flow of your sales leads will accommodate your sales floor, ensuring that all sales leads are generated when your sales floor is ready.

 So your website is not a sales lead generation machine?

-If your website is efficient, and can readily generate sales leads from search traffic, then your set.
-However this is not always the case, in-fact, very few websites are designed as a sales lead conversion hot-spot.
-That’s okay, here is how SharpNET can help.
+If your website is efficient, and can readily generate sales leads from search traffic, then you’re set.
+However this is not always the case; in-fact, very few websites are designed as a sales lead conversion hot-spot.
+That’s okay, here is how SharpNet can help.

 As long as you’re going to be spending money generating sales leads, why not also brand your company and let your money go further?
 Put yourself in the spotlight, and wedge out your own place on the web.